 Federal complaint asserting claims for unfair competition, tortious interference and breach of contract sustained in a $100 million commercial dispute involving the international market for Irish whiskey.

-Secured a permanent injunction and order of contempt against a disgruntled former student of a medical school, who violated the federal Anti-cybersquatting Act and breached a non-disparagement agreement through his registration and use of numerous bogus websites designed to confuse prospective students by driving them to inaccurate information contained on what they assumed were legitimate websites controlled by the medical school.
+Secured a permanent injunction, order of contempt and sanctions against a disgruntled former student of a medical school who violated the federal Anti-cybersquatting Act and breached a non-disparagement agreement through his registration and use of numerous bogus websites designed to confuse prospective students by driving them to inaccurate information contained on what they were led to believe were legitimate websites controlled by the medical school.

 A New York appellate court reversed a summary judgment against our client, holding that the parties’ course of conduct over a six-year period raised issues of fact as to the plaintiff’s implied waiver of its contractual audit rights.